bem22/CV/README.md

  + I helped the organization's social goals by presenting quarterly fitness workshops on healthy eating and exercising, which positively impacted my colleagues' mood and productivity

 #### IT Project Manager - Study Abroad & Exchanges University of Birmingham, Feb 2018 - June 2018
- + Merged two databases to comply with ERASMUS Standards
+ + Merged two databases to comply with ERASMUS database standards
  + Optimised team's website for search engines and increased number of visits by 19%
  + Improved office's workflow by coaching employees on writing SQL scripts for Excel